mission-peace/interview/README.md

 * Pull the git repository.
 Go to command line and run
     > ```$ git clone https://github.com/mission-peace/interview.git```

-* Go to root directory of checked out project <br />
+* `cd` into the root directory of repo
-* Run `./gradlew idea` to generate idea related classes <br />
+* Run `./gradlew idea` to generate idea related classes
 * If you're using IntelliJ:
     * Go to Open.
-Go to the git repo folder and open "interview.ipr"
+Go to the git repo folder and open `interview.ipr`
-    * From the File menu go to Project Structure, and update language level support to JDK 8
+    * From the File menu go to Project Structure, and update Language Level Support to JDK 8
 * If you're using Eclipse:
     * Run `./gradlew eclipse`.
 This will generate Eclipse related files
     * Go to Eclipse and open up the folder containing this repo
-* Go to any program and run that program <br />
+* Go to any program and run the program
-* Go to any test and run the junit test <br />
+* Go to any test and run the jUnit test
 * Run `./gradlew build` to create classes, run tests, and create .jar